wp-cli/handbook/_posts/2013-03-18-scaffolding-custom-post-types-and-taxonomies.md

 ```bash
 wp scaffold post-type zombie --theme
 ```
-`–theme` stores the generated code within your current active theme under a `/post-types` directory and names a file name `zombie.php`
+`--theme` stores the generated code within your current active theme under a `/post-types` directory and names a file name `zombie.php`

 ```bash
 wp scaffold post-type zombie --plugin=pluginname
 ```

-`–plugin=plugin-dir-name` stores the generated code within the given plugin name.
+`--plugin=plugin-dir-name` stores the generated code within the given plugin name.

 No flag will output the code to you terminal (STDOUT) so you could write it too your file of choice.